tomasz-grobelny/AACS/README.md

 * any Android application, including any offline navigation, eg. using https://anbox.io/
 * video from camera using GStreamer's video4linux2 plugin
 * any graphical Linux application (using GStreamer's ximagesrc plugin)

+# Status
+Currently AAServer cannot do much.
+It can only switch switch to AOA (Android Open Accessory) mode and process one specific message (version request).
+Stay tuned.